ksdev-pl/ai-chat/README.md

 Yet another (open-)ai-chat with original name.

-Currenly works with OpenAI models.
+Currenly connects only to OpenAI models.

-Works purely in the browser, with no backend communication.
+Works purely in the browser, with no backend/server communication.
 Data is stored locally in IndexedDB.

 I coded it for my own use.